maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Internet connections
 --------------------

-From here you can configure the ways to connect to internet, through WiFi, or through mobile networks.
+From here you can configure the ways to connect to :term:`internet`, through :term:`Wi-Fi`, or through mobile networks.

     |internet-connections-main|